Irene Ward: Career

 Ward was educated privately and at Newcastle Church High School.
 She contested Morpeth in 1924 and 1929 without success and was elected to the House of Commons in 1931 for Wallsend, defeating Labour's Margaret Bondfield.
 A strong advocate for Tyneside industry and social conditions, she lost her seat in the 1945 general election, which Labour won by a landslide.

 In 1950, Ward returned to Parliament for Tynemouth, again defeating a female incumbent, Grace Colman.
 An active backbencher, she introduced the bill that became the Rights of Entry (Gas and Electricity Boards) Act, 1954.
 She promoted a Bill to pay pocket money to the elderly living in institutions.
 She also campaigned for Equal Pay for women in general, and for Florence 'Jean' Winder, the only woman reporter for Hansard, in particular.
+In 1954 she presented the cross-party 'Equal Pay in the public services' petition to Parliament on behalf of the Equal Pay Campaign Committee.

 Ward worked with Charlotte Bentley who led the "National Association of State Enrolled Assistant Nurses".
 Her private member's bill passed through parliament to remove the demeaning word "assistant" from the State Enrolled Nurses's job title.
 This was the Nurses (Amendment) Act, 1961 and the following year there followed the Penalties for Drunkenness Act, 1962.
 She served on the Public Accounts Committee from 1964.

+In the mid to late 1950s, Ward undertook a campaign to have the British government publish an official account of the work of the clandestine Special Operations Executive (SOE) during World War II.
+Ward was inspired to make the demand by a number of published, but unauthorized accounts of SOE, many of them critical of the British government and the SOE and describing the fate of female SOE agents who were captured and executed by Nazi Germany.
+Her interest was stimulated by books by Jean Overton Fuller and Elizabeth Nichols describing SOE disasters in France resulting in the death of SOE agents.
+Also, in writing a history of the First Aid Nursing Yeomanry (F.A.N.Y) she became aware that SOE records were inaccessible, even to a member of Parliament.
+Partly due to Ward's insistence, a reluctant British government authorized in 1960 an official history.
+Historian M.R.D.
+Foot was hired to write the history but without a guarantee it would be published.
+In 1962, Ward complained to Prime Minister Harold Macmillan that the publication of an official history was being blocked by a reluctant government.
+In 1964, in response to a question from Ward, the government announced that an official history would be published.
+In 1966, Foot's work, SOE in France, was finally published to acclaim from historians but also controversy and libel suits that cost the government tens of thousands of pounds.